It Takes a Global Village to Raise a Global Citizen

 We seek to develop thoughtfulness, resourcefulness and insight as to who we are as people.
 Thoughtfulness means full of thought.
 Resourcefulness means doing well with what you have got to work with.
 Insight means knowing yourself and being mindful of your place relative to others.

-At Global Village School we follow the seven Cs, which are both modeled behavior and delivery means:
+At The International School of Asia, we follow the seven Cs, which are both modeled behavior and delivery means:

 Teachers model this behavior and actively teach students how to serve and care for others regardless of circumstance.
 Students will learn the value of service to others and begin to understand that they are responsible for the mindfulness of their own development.
 We are the architects of our own selves and we can define what that might be and work toward becoming it.